srihithalwala/Reservation_System/README.md

 # Reservation_System

 An application developed using java to book bus tickets.

-USer interface is developed using Swing package.
+User interface is developed using Swing package.